 In no short order, Alysha finds herself caught up with the local fae, a hitman and a powerful sorcerer up to no good.
 On top of all this, she’s a store to run and the dragons are busy circling the city.

 Finding out why the dragons are so interested in the city becomes pretty darn important.

-What The Enchantment Emporium gave me was an unique and imaginative take of an urban fantasy.
-I always find Tanya Huff books to be refreshing easy to read and full of bold characters.
+The Enchantment Emporium gave me was a unique and imaginative take of urban fantasy.
+I always find Tanya Huff books to be refreshingly easy to read and full of bold characters.
 In a way these books are a bit like bags of sweets; I could easily rip through one in a day, sometimes do and then feel guilty afterwards.
-Unlike the candy, Huff’s ideas are fresh and original.
+Unlike candy, Huff’s ideas are fresh and original.

 My copy of The Enchantment Emporium was provided for review.